 Every ten years, cities are required to redraw their Council Member district boundaries based on the population counts from the census.
 On March 21, 2022, Bloomington City Council approved its Council Member districts and precinct boundaries based on the population count of the 2020 Census.

 Redistricting is the process of redrawing the boundaries of election districts.
 This occurs every 10 years following the federal census.
-During this time, Bloomington will establish its Council Member district boundaries and precinct boundaries as part of the redistricting process.
+In 2022, Bloomington established its Council Member district boundaries and precinct boundaries as part of the redistricting process.

 As population grows and changes, it is important that district boundaries are distributed evenly, and that the population of each district is equally represented.
 The Bloomington City Charter requires that the population of the most populous City Council district be within 5 percent of the population of the least populous City Council district.